webcrunch/homeautomation/README.md

 ## Setup
 Clone the project first.
-To run this project, cd to the project and then install
+To run this project, cd to the project and then start the project by instruction below:

 ```
-$ cd ../homeautomation
+$ cd homeautomation

 $ npm start
 ```